mikezielonkadotcom/wp-category-customization/README.txt

 2. Alternatively, download the plugin and upload the contents of wp-category-customization.zip to your plugins directory, which usually is /wp-content/plugins/.
 3. Activate the plugin

+== Frequently Asked Questions ==

+= Which themes are supported? =

+All themes are supported which uses the "get_the_archive_title" hook to display the category title on frontend.

+= How to customize this title? =

+You can use CSS in the Theme Customizer.

+= How the option is named in the backend? =

+The custom category title is named as "Page Title" in the add/edit category pages.

+= What taxonomies are supported? =

+The default WordPress category taxonomy is supported.

 == Screenshots ==

 1. You can override archive title with this custom field.